HuyaneMatsu/hata/docs/ref/discord/MessageIterator.md

 The `chunksize` attribute tells, with how much we should extend the amount of loaded messages of the channel, when needed.

-`chunksize` is preferable `97`, because at that case the wrapper with only 1 request can extend the channel's [message history](ChannelTextBase.md#messages) with 97 messages.
+`chunksize` is preferably `97`, because at that case the wrapper with only 1 request can extend the channel's [message history](ChannelTextBase.md#messages) with 97 messages.
 The wrapper chains up the messages to the already loaded ones, but for this it need to make sure, that it did not skip any of them, so